danielrriggs/danielrriggs.github.io/content/Vajrayana.md

 ---
 Buddhist tantra.

-A branch of Buddhism that included [[tantra|tantric]] teachings, which had been deemphasized over the preceding few thousand years of development of the Buddhist traditions, blended with [[Buddhism]] & came up with Vajrayana.
+A branch of Buddhism that included [[Tantra|tantric]] teachings, which had been deemphasized over the preceding few thousand years of development of the Buddhist traditions, blended with [[Buddhism]] & came up with Vajrayana.